-#16 Gator’s Barbeque & Catering
+#16 Gator’s Barbecue & Catering

 #17 Four Rivers Smokehouse

-This restaurant is only 10 miles from the center of downtown so that you can easily enjoy a portion of burnt ends, brisket or coconut cake after a day of exploring.
-For their full menu, take a look at their website.
+This restaurant is only 10 miles from the center of downtown Jacksonville so you can easily enjoy a portion of burnt ends, brisket or coconut cake after a day of exploring the city.

 Fine Dining in Jacksonville

-This classy seaside restaurant serves dishes like braised Berkshire pork belly on cardamom brioche French toast, Maine lobster ravioli and a local catch trio.
+This classy Jacksonville seaside restaurant serves dishes like braised Berkshire pork belly on cardamom brioche French toast, Maine lobster ravioli, and a local catch trio.
 This dish sells particularly well as the fish is served bronzed, with beurre blanc, coriander dusted, beignet battered, with fruit salsa or a tomato remoulade.
 So decadent!
 You can view their menu here.

 Here, the chefs take diners on a culinary voyage with an incredible, seasonal six-course tasting menu.
 To keep things exciting, the courses of the evening menu are revealed as they are served.

-Jacksonville’s Must-Mention Holes-in-the-Wall
+Jacksonville’s Must-Mention Hole-in-the-Walls